 For further information on how to manage versions of policies and rule sets, refer to the section Managing versions of a policy or a rule set.

-8.11.1 Exporting all security policies
+8.11.1 Exporting all security policies in the list

-- 1. In Policy, click on Export at the top of the panel. - 2.
-Select a location to save the file policies.cab, which includes all your policies.
+- 1. In Policy, click on Export-Export all at the top of the panel. - 2.
+Select the folder to which you want to export the file.